-I have been very remiss – actually that’s putting it mildly.
-I have neglected my promise to write a monthly newsletter.
+I have been very remiss – actually, that’s putting it mildly.
+I have neglected my promise to write a monthly newsletter – for a long time.
 My life, which I thought was going to give me lots of time to reflect and write glowing stuff for this newsletter and site, has gotten in the way.
-For some good reasons, I decided to pursue some extra income doingaffiliate marketingon my computer.
-This is a way to make money online selling “other people’s” products.
+For some good reasons, I decided to pursue some extra income doing a number of thingson my computer.
+Nothing exciting – just fun stuff and things to take up my time.

 That’s Not All

 But, that’s not the main reason for my hiatus.
 I have been fighting some physical issues – mostly due to the 30-something years I have had to lock my left leg after losing my ACL playing – and falling – playing basketball.
 Now I have scoliosis which is causing serious impingement on some nerves, one of which keeps me off my left “butt” as much as possible.
 Typing is ok but not for very long.
 I’ve also had a shoulder replaced, which DID keep me from typing for some time.
 Now, I’m awaiting an injection in my back on November 2nd so hopefully, I’ll be back to getting around soon.

 Much Exploration Going On

 The CoVid pandemic was awful as it kept us cooped up inside for so long.
 After several months, several of my friends and I started riding all around the area, just to get out of the “house.”
 It’s been wonderful as we found places we didn’t have any idea existed in this area.
 It has given us the chance to bond as friends as we have explored many square miles together.
 We have also had serious conversations about the coronavirus, the racial violence, and the political ridiculousness.
 Of course, we have also explored the sense of being abandoned which many people have been feeling lately.